MarkusThill/Connect-Four/CFour/README.txt

 Starting the framework:
 -----------------------
-(e.g. in Eclipse)  Make a new Eclipse project with build path "CFour"
+(e.g. in Eclipse)  Make a new Eclipse project with build path "CFour".
+It might be necessary to add two libraries to the project:
+1) Right-Click on CFour - Properties - Java Build  Path - Libraries - Add JARs...
+   CFour\lib\commons-compress-1.9\commons-compress-1.9.jar
+2) Add JUnit 4 library with File - New - JUnit Test Case - Name TestFailure,
+   Superclass junit.framework.TestCase - Finish.
+Confirm the question "Add JUnit 4 to the project?"
+   After this the class file TestFailure may be removed again.

 Start the GUI: src/gui/C4Frame_v2_14.java (right-click) Run as Java Application (Alt-Shift-X, then J)

 Configuration: There are some parameter files with useful agent settings in tdpar/, load them with Params - Open